DataHerb/dataherb.github.io/_flora/covid19_eu_data.md

   path: dataset/covid-19-pl.csv
   size: null
   updated_at: ''
+- description: Records of SARS-COV-2/COVID-19 Cases in CZ
+  fields:
+  - description: alpha 2 code of the country
+    name: country
+  - description: regions in CZ or sum as the total
+    name: authority
+  - description: number of cases by the specified datetime
+    name: cases
+  - description: datetime of the record update on the website
+    name: datetime
+  format: csv
+  name: SARS-COV-2/COVID-19 Cases in CZ in csv format
+  path: dataset/covid-19-cz.csv
+  size: null
+  updated_at: ''
+- description: Records of SARS-COV-2/COVID-19 Cases in EU from ECDC
+  fields:
+  - description: alpha 2 code of the country
+    name: country
+  - description: number of cases by the specified datetime
+    name: cases
+  - description: number of deaths by the specified datetime
+    name: deaths
+  - description: datetime of the record update on the website
+    name: datetime
+  format: csv
+  name: SARS-COV-2/COVID-19 Cases From ECDC
+  path: dataset/covid-19-ecdc.csv
+  size: null
+  updated_at: ''
 description: SARS-COV-2/COVID-19 Cases in Europe by Country, State, and Date
 name: SARS-COV-2/COVID-19 Cases in Europe
 references: